 There were no different versions of the original MOTU Battle Ram action vehicles.
 There were later versions called “Battle Ram Chariots”, but they looked nothing like the originals.
 Skeletor had his Battle Ram, which some call a “demolition vehicle”.
 It had two plastic rams, shaped like the animals that roam the mountains, on the front.

 The cards for the Mattel Battle Ram contained the regular artist’s design on the front with He Man riding the machine.
 On the back were the “heroic warriors” and the “evil warriors”.
 They were also done as an artist’s depiction.
 Battle Cat was there along with the Castle Grayskull play set and other vehicles used in the MOTU series.
 This could be called a “12 back” card since twelve humanoid action figures were present on the back of the card.
 Reader Heath has pointed out that there were “8 Back” versions of the box as well.
 Thanks Heath!

 This was a very popular toy with the children and collectors would be wise to include at least one in their lot of MOTU figures.
-The rarity of these can make them go up to around $500 dollars for a Battle Ram with an AFA rating of 80.
-Those that have an AFA rating of 85 have a higher price, around $70 dollars more.
-Some people ask nearly $1200, but being diligent to take a look around will result in a better price than that.
-This is for a Battle Ram in pristine condition.
+The rarity of these can make them go up to around $700 dollars for a MOC Battle Ram with an AFA rating of 80.
+Loose they are about $30 -$100.